kenanb/kenanb-blog/_posts/2024-01-06-encoding-diagram-attempt.md

 ## Addressing Modes

-Understanding the complete encoding requires understanding the all possible "addressing modes" used in x86 family, in detail.
+Understanding the complete encoding requires understanding all possible "addressing modes" used in x86 family, in detail.
 However, the nomenclature regarding addressing modes varies.

 **I am pretty much a newbie in assembly.** So I rather avoid adding further to the confusion by trying to document addressing modes.
 I just skimmed [this StackOverflow answer][so-addressing-modes] and [this blog post][yossarian-addressing-modes], both look like good, detailed descriptions.